metablaster/WindowsFirewallRuleset/README.md

 or are redundant due to ie. uninstalled program or a missing windows service which no longer exists or are redundant/invalid for what ever other reason.

-4. Changing rule attributes such as ports, adresses and similar is much easier since the rules are in scripts, so you can use editor tools such as CTRL + F to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain.
+4. Changing rule attributes such as ports, addresses and similar is much easier since the rules are in scripts, so you can use editor tools such as CTRL + F to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain.